Scrap Heaven

-Scrap Heaven (スクラップ・ヘブン (Sukurappu Hebun)) is a 2005 film, directed by Sang-il Lee.
+Scrap Heaven (スクラップ・ヘブン (Sukurappu Hebun)) is a 2005 thriller/ drama film, directed by Sang-il Lee.
 The movie was theatrically released to Japan in the year 2005.
 It was later released to the stores of North America in the year 2007.

 Plot

-A pharmacist, police officer, and a toilet cleaner are riding a bus on a fateful night.
-The trio share a bizarre and tragic, life-altering experience when the bus becomes hijacked by a terrorist.
-The terrorist forces the three into a violent game of Rock, Paper, Scissors and Russian roulette, which toilet cleaner Testsu loses.
+A pharmacist, police officer, and a janitor are commuting fall hostages on bus that gets hijacked by a terrorist.
+The terrorist forces the three into a violent game of Rock, Paper, Scissors and Russian roulette, which the janitor Testsu loses.
 The terrorist then shoots Tetsu, causing the bus to make a sudden stop.
-After noticing that pharmacist Saki has only one eye, the terrorist suddenly feels remorse and finally turns the weapon on himself.
+After noticing that pharmacist Saki has only one eye, the terrorist feels remorse and finally turns the weapon on himself.
 The tragic bus ride leaves police officer Shingo feeling humiliated and ashamed of himself, for not handling the bus hijacking.